susmreed/Robin-Migration-Distance/README.md

 (4) unknown-origin stable isotope values in .csv format.

-If you do not have a precip-weighted isoscape, use file labeled "#1.
+If you do not have a precip-weighted isoscape, follow the script labeled "#1.
 Precip-weighted isoscape" to create the appropriate objects to run the assignR script.